Updated on March 8th, 2025 by Felix Martinez

 Valuation & Expected Returns

-Nordson’s current price-to-earnings ratio is 26.1 based on our 2024 forecasted earnings-per-share of $10.25.
-This valuation is slightly elevated compared to the company’s trailing decade average P/E ratio of about 23.0.
-We believe that 24 times earnings is a reasonable fair value estimate for Nordson given its solid prospects.
+Nordson’s current price-to-earnings ratio is 21.7 based on our 2025 forecasted earnings-per-share of $9.90.
+This valuation is lower than the company’s trailing decade average P/E ratio of about 23.0.
+Given its solid prospects, we believe that 24 times earnings is a reasonable fair value estimate for Nordson.

-Given shares trade above our fair value estimate today, Nordson stock could experience losses of roughly 1.7% per year over the next five years from a declining multiple.
+Given shares trade under our fair value estimate today, Nordson stock could experience a positive return of roughly 2.3% per year over the next five years from an expanding multiple.

-Nordson also sports a 1% dividend yield.
-The dividend has increased every year for 60 years.
-Furthermore, we forecast a payout ratio of only 27% for 2024, leaving ample room for continued increases in the years ahead.
+Nordson also has a 1.5% dividend yield, which has increased yearly for 61 years.
+Furthermore, we forecast a payout ratio of only 32% for 2025, leaving ample room for continued increases in the years ahead.

-Combining the company’s 1% dividend yield with the 9.0% forecasted EPS growth rate, and the potential valuation headwind, we see Nordson stock generating total returns of 8.3% per year in the intermediate term.
-As a result, Nordson receives a hold rating at this time.
+Combining the company’s 1.5% dividend yield with the 10% forecasted EPS growth rate, and the potential valuation tailwind, we see Nordson stock generating total returns of 13.8% per year in the intermediate term.
+As a result, Nordson receives a buy rating at this time.

 Final Thoughts

-The company’s growth prospects seem promising, and Nordson has an impressive track record in terms of earnings and dividends in the past.
-However, the company is currently trading at a high level, which reduces the attractiveness of the stock.
+The company’s growth prospects seem promising, and Nordson has an impressive track record of earnings and dividends.
+The company is currently trading at a lower level, which increases its attractiveness.

-The company may continue its incredible earnings-per-share growth this year, or it may take a breather and remain flat.
-However, we believe Nordson will continue growing over the long-term.
-This long-term earnings growth, coupled with the very conservative dividend payout ratio, should see the company increasing its dividend for many more years ahead.
+The company may continue its incredible earnings-per-share growth this year or take a breather and remain flat.
+However, we believe Nordson will continue growing over the long term.
+This long-term earnings growth and the very conservative dividend payout ratio should see the company increasing its dividend for many more years ahead.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: